President Macron names centrist ally Bayrou as France's next prime minister

 Bayrou is expected to hold talks with political leaders from various parties in the coming days in order to choose new ministers.

-The task appears challenging because Macron’s centrist alliance does not have a majority in parliament and Bayrou’s Cabinet will need to rely on moderate lawmakers from both the left and right to be able to stay in power.
+The task before him is challenging as Macron’s centrist alliance does not have a majority in parliament and Bayrou’s Cabinet will need to rely on moderate lawmakers from both the left and right to be able to stay in power.

 Some conservatives are expected to be part of the new government.